harvic3/nodetskeleton/README.md

 }
 ```

-As you can see this makes it easy to manage the `injection of dependencies` without the need to use `sophisticated libraries` that add more complexity to your application.
+As you can see this makes it easy to manage the `injection of dependencies` without the need to use `sophisticated libraries` that add more complexity to our applications.

+But if you prefer or definitelly your project need a library, you can use something like awilix or inversifyJs.

 # Using NodeTskeleton 👾